Investigating Veterinary Nanotechnology for the Treatment of Sarcoptic Mange in Wombats

 Application Procedure

-Interested applicants should send an email expressing their interest along with scanned copies of their academic transcripts, CV, a brief statement of their research interests and a proposal that specifically links them to the research project.
+Interested applicants should send an email with scanned copies of their academic transcripts, CV, and a statement of their research interests, capabilities, and reasons for wanting to apply for this project

 PhD and Research MastersFind out more